DSIA

 Interaction Definitions

-The collection of models that represents the affordances for engagement with an object within a given context.
+The collection of models that represent the affordances for engagement with an object within a given context.

 IA